fleschutz/PowerShell/Docs/new-qrcode.md

 ## new-qrcode.ps1 - Generates a new QR code image file

-This script generates a new QR code image file.
+This PowerShell script generates a new QR code image file.

 ## Parameters
 ```powershell